chlorm/kratos/README.md

 * Avoid any instances of loops iterating through arrays at runtime
 * Add editor args variable (e.g. for setting -nw for emacs), used in EDITOR environment variable.
-* Add a way to introduce module execution priority (maybe using `wait` to wait for other modules to finish)
 * Add error logging to kratos std lib
+* Findout if ZSH/KSH/PDKSH have an alternative to BASH's FUNCNAME[@] array for accessing the call stack history.